Self-Interacting Dark Matter with Mass Segregation: A Unified Explanation of Dwarf Cores and Small-Scale Lenses: 5. S trong lensing perturbers

 To illustrate how SIDM with mass segregation can alleviate these tensions, we simulate three benchmark halos under \texttt{SIDM2c} with masses $M = 5 \times 10^{10}$, $8 \times 10^{10}$, and $10^{11}~\rm M_{\odot}$, labeled \texttt{M05}, \texttt{M08}, and \texttt{M11}, respectively.
 Each is initialized with a concentration $2.5\sigma$ above the cosmological median.

-Figure~\ref{fig:gamma} shows the evolution of the benchmark halos in the plane of projected inner mass (within 1 kpc) versus average projected slope $\gamma_{\rm 2D}$, with arrows indicating their trajectories over time.
+Fig.~\ref{fig:gamma} shows the evolution of the benchmark halos in the plane of projected inner mass (within 1 kpc) versus average projected slope $\gamma_{\rm 2D}$, with arrows indicating their trajectories over time.
 All three evolve toward the region favored by the SDSSJ0946+1006 perturber, with \texttt{M08} passing through the 95\% confidence contour at $t \approx 7.4$ Gyr.
 This demonstrates that mass segregation in two-component SIDM can drive certain halos into dense, lensing-relevant configurations even at modest cross sections.
 By contrast, in \texttt{SIDM03}, the same halos remain in the core-forming phase and evolve away from the dense regime required to match the perturber.
-To connect with the cosmological context, we overlay subhalos from the \texttt{SIDM2v} simulation.
-Despite resolution limits, these subhalos extend to lower slopes and higher inner masses, with several candidates residing within the region favored by the SDSSJ0946+1006 perturber, supporting the viability of forming compact, dark structures in SIDM models with mass segregation.
+To connect with the cosmological context, we overlay subhalos of the cluster host in \texttt{SIDM2c}, obtained using the parametric model.
+These subhalos extend to lower slopes and higher inner masses, with several candidates residing within the region favored by the SDSSJ0946+1006 perturber, supporting the viability of forming compact, dark structures in SIDM models with mass segregation.